edgedb/edgedb/docs/guides/migrations/guide.rst

     };

-The declarative schema has now been turned into *imperative* DDL (imperative meaning "giving orders"), namely commands telling the database how to get from the current state to the desired state.
+The declarative schema has now been turned into *imperative* DDL (imperative meaning "giving orders"), specifically commands telling the database how to get from the current state to the desired state.
 Note that, in contrast to SDL, this code says nothing about the current schema or its final state.
 This command would work with the schema of any database at all that doesn't already have a type called ``User``.

-Let's try one more small migration, in which we decided that we don't want the ``name`` property anymore.
+Let's try one more small migration, in which we decide that we don't want the ``name`` property anymore.
 Once again, we are declaring the final state: a ``User`` type with nothing inside.
+Update your ``default.esdl`` to look like this:

 .. code-block:: sdl